Fast-growing shrubs provide a hit of ‘instant’ impact in the garden, perfect for filling space while slower-growing varieties get established.

 If you’re looking to plug some gaps in your existing garden, or you’re starting your garden from scratch, the following shrubs will put on plenty of vigorous growth to fill bare corners quickly with their lush leaves and beautiful flowers.

-Many of them are also easy to grow in many soil types and positions, so are perfect for beginners.
+These options are fast growing and full of colour so there will be minimal waiting time between planting and enjoying their beautiful displays.
+Plus, many of them are really easy to grow and suit many soil types and positions, so are perfect for beginners.

 Spirea japonica is a bushy deciduous shrub whose stems produce clusters of delicate pink flowers in summer.
-Fairly unfussy, this shrub is happy in a sheltered or exposed spot, in almost any soil type, and will grow well in either full sun or partial shade.
-For fantastic colour changes year-round, look for the variety ‘Firelight’ which has red and bronze-tinged leaves in spring, turning green in summer and red-purple in autumn.
+Fairly fuss-free, this shrub is happy in a sheltered or exposed spot, in almost any soil type, and will grow well in either full sun or partial shade.
+For fantastic colour changes year-round, look for the variety ‘Firelight’ which has red and bronze-tinged leaves in spring, turning a sensational and seasonal green colour in summer and red-purple in autumn.

 Hydrangeas can be deciduous shrubs, evergreen shrubs or self-clinging climbers.
-They put out large displays of showy flowers and bring wonderful autumn interest to a garden.
-Most hydrangeas prefer a sheltered spot in partial shade, but they will tolerate almost any soil type and can grow in full sun if the soil is kept moist.
-Look for the cultivar ‘Enziandom’, whose mop head flowers are sapphire blue in acidic soils, cerise pink in alkaline, and whose dark green leaves turn a delightful red-brown in autumn.
+Their displays are full of showy flowers and bring wonderful autumn interest to a garden.
+Most prefer a sheltered spot in partial shade, but they will tolerate almost any soil type and can grow in full sun if the soil is kept moist.
+Look for the cultivar ‘Enziandom’, whose mop head flowers are sapphire blue in acidic soils, cerise pink in alkaline, and whose leaves turn red-brown in autumn.

 This striking fast-growing shrub has woody branches and profuse sunshine-yellow blossom in spring, borne before leaves appear in summer.
 Like currants, most Forsythia varieties will grow under any conditions as long as they are in a sunny location.
 They make for great hedging or feature plants and give your garden real colour punch when in bloom.
 Herald the arrival of spring with ‘Spring Glory’, which bursts into plentiful flowers alongside the daffodils in early spring.